Mark Cipolletti Knows How to Market His Business

 Two to Five Weeks

 After the groundwork is set, the next step in the kitchen renovation timeline is to start rebuilding the space.
-This work will include installing the flooring, cabinets, and countertops.
+This work will include installing the flooring, cabinets, and kitchen countertops.
 It may also include adding a backsplash, painting, and other miscellaneous projects.
 During this time, multiple projects may be going on at once.

 One to Two Weeks